ralliejs/rallie/README.md

 </div>

 ## Introduction
 Obvious is a progressive micro-front-end library.
-In the micro-front-end architecture, Obvious focuses on solving the  problem of orchestration and communication between micro frontend applications.
+In the micro-front-end architecture, Obvious focuses on solving the  problem of scheduling and communication between micro frontend applications.
 It aims to help users quickly build a basic micro-front-end system and support deeper customization to achieve a complete and reliable micro-front-end architecture by providing easy-to-understand APIs and flexible middlewares.

 ## Features
 - Provide flexible and convenient communication capabilities based on global state, event broadcast, and event unicast